riptano/ComboAMI/README.md

         REQUIRED for a DSE installation

     --analyticsnodes <#>
-        Number of analytics nodes that run with Hadoop
+        Number of analytics nodes that run with Hadoop/Spark
         Default: 0

     --searchnodes <#>
         Number of search nodes that run with Solr
         Default: 0

+    --hadoop
+        Force Hadoop over Spark on analytics nodes
+        Default: false, uses Spark on 4.5+

 ##Advanced: